geographyclub/base-maps/README.md

 # base-maps
-Color hillshade rasters made by combining elevation and multiple levels of hydrobasins -- georeferenced for developers.
+Color hillshade rasters made by combining elevation and hydrobasins -- georeferenced for developers.

 ## Downloads